nationalarchives/tdr-aws-accounts/README.md

 ### Deploy Terraform to Integration and Production environments
 * Deploy using Jenkins pipeline
-* If this is the first time in a new environment, request DNS delegation for the hosted zone
+* If this is the first time in a new environment, set var.dns_delegated = false in root_main.tf
+* request DNS delegation for the hosted zone
-* Once in place, modify the conditional statements [here](https://github.com/nationalarchives/tdr-terraform-modules/blob/master/ses/main.tf)
+* Once in place, set var.dns_delegated = true
 * then rerun the pipeline for that environment

 ## USAGE - PYTHON